Understanding Multistationarity of Fully Open Reaction Networks: Approaches to detecting multistationarity

-Regarding the inheritance method: none of the atoms of multistationarity (of fully open networks with one reversible or irreversible non-flow reaction, or fully open networks with two reversible and irreversible non-flow reactions where the sum of the stoichiometric coefficients of each complex is at most two, introduced in \cite{Joshi-2013,Joshi-Shiu-2013}) are embedded subnetworks of Network~\eqref{eq:network_for_limitation_of_current_methods}.
+Regarding the inheritance method: the network does not contain any atom of multistationarity that we know of and so we cannot apply any of the known inheritance results (for fully open networks with one reversible or irreversible non-flow reaction, or fully open networks with two reversible and irreversible non-flow reactions where the sum of the stoichiometric coefficients of each complex is at most two, as introduced in \cite{Joshi-2013,Joshi-Shiu-2013}).
 Hence this method also fails to detect multistationarity of this network.

 Finally the last approach, the use of positive feedback loops for excluding multistationarity also fails.
 Note that by considering the reversible reaction $X_2 + X_3 \ce{<=>} X_1 + X_4$ and naming the forward reaction as $\fr_1$ and the backward reaction as $\fr_2$, we get the following positive feedback loop.